 - Endocannabinoids – These are cannabinoids which the human body creates internally.

 Many people believe that CBD possesses multiple effects, particularly if you use it on a daily basis.
-This is also why researchers refer to CBD as multi-target therapy.

 How Is It Made?